Effects of Spinal Injuries

-The effects of the spinal cord injury depend on many factors.
+The effects of the spinal injury depend on many factors.
 The type and severity of damage to the spinal cord, as well as the part of the spine that is damaged, all play a role.
 Because the spinal cord is extremely delicate, injuries may cause permanent disabilities or even death.
-If you or someone you love is suffering the effects of the spinal cord injury, please don't hesitate to call the experienced Atlanta spinal cord injury attorneys at The Law Offices of Wayne Grant, P.C.
-Contact us at (404) 995-3955 for a free consultation.
+If you or someone you love is suffering the effects of the spinal cord injury, please don't hesitate to call the experienced Atlanta spinal cord injury attorneys at Grant Law Office.
+Contact us at (404) 995-3955 or (866) 249-5513 for a free consultation.

 A spinal cord injury can affect physical functioning in nearly any part of the body.
 The areas of the body that are affected depend on which part of the spinal cord is injured, and the degree of impairment depends on the severity of the injury.
 Multiple sites or types of spinal cord injury may result in impairments to multiple areas or functions of the body.